Definitions to Know

 Sexual Assault is NEVER the Victim's Fault!

-- 1 in 33 men will be sexually assaulted in his lifetime.
+- 1 in 33 men have experienced an attempted or completed rape in their lifetime.

 Drugs and Alcohol

 - Alcohol is the most common substance used to facilitate sexual assault.

 - Consent cannot be given if the person is intoxicated.

 - The police consider the totality of the circumstances when investigating criminal offenses, and make personal crimes their first priority.
 Therefore, the survivor should not avoid making a police report due to their own consumption of alcohol or drugs at the time of an assault.